NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/ui/README.md

 ### Dependencies

 Make sure you have a recent version of [Node.js](https://nodejs.org/en/ "Nodejs.org") installed on your local machine.
 UI will also require Apis to be up and running.
-The 360 Apis can be found [here](https://github.com/NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/tree/master/apis).
-Follow the README instructions in 360 API repository to complete the setup.
+The Apis can be found [here](https://github.com/NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/tree/master/apis).
+Follow the README instructions in the API repository to complete the setup.

 ### Environment Variables